wdk-docs/vscode-docs/docs/nodejs/browser-debugging.md

 ---
 Order: 5
 Area: nodejs
-TOCTitle: Browser Debugging
+title: Browser Debugging
-ContentId: d0e271da-0372-4ab9-a2ab-b7add855bd5a
+id: d0e271da-0372-4ab9-a2ab-b7add855bd5a
 PageTitle: Debug Browser Apps using Visual Studio Code
 DateApproved: 7/6/2023
-MetaDescription: The Visual Studio Code editor includes browser debugging support.
+description: The Visual Studio Code editor includes browser debugging support.
 Set breakpoints, step-in, inspect variables and more.
 MetaSocialImage: /assets/docs/editor/debugging/Debugging.png
 ---

 # Browser debugging in VS Code

 Visual Studio Code includes a built-in debugger for Edge and Chrome.
 There are a couple ways to get started with it.

-* Use the [Open Link](#open-link-command) command to debug a URL.
+- Use the [Open Link](#open-link-command) command to debug a URL.
-* Clicking a link in the [JavaScript debug terminal](/docs/nodejs/nodejs-debugging.md#javascript-debug-terminal).
+- Clicking a link in the [JavaScript debug terminal](/docs/nodejs/nodejs-debugging.md#javascript-debug-terminal).
-* Use a [launch config](#launch-configuration) to launch a browser with your app.
+- Use a [launch config](#launch-configuration) to launch a browser with your app.

 We also have more detailed walkthroughs to get started with [React](/docs/nodejs/reactjs-tutorial), [Angular](/docs/nodejs/angular-tutorial), [Vue](/docs/nodejs/vuejs-tutorial), and [Ember](/docs/nodejs/emberjs-tutorial), as well as other debugging [recipes](/docs/nodejs/debugging-recipes).